cdoremus/MyNotes/Wordle Words.md

 NATAL
 TAILS

-LAE all in order
+LAT with A in order
-BLARE
+TRAIL
-FLARE
+STALL
-GLARE
+STALK

 LA in order
 CLANS